ldtteam/MinecoloniesWiki/pages/src/source/tutorials/getting-started.md

 ### Town Hall

- The protected area of your colony (once the [Town Hall](../../source/buildings/townhall) has been placed) will be a square 4 chunks in radius, measured from the chunk where you placed your Town Hall block the first time (with the default [config](../../source/misc/configfile)).
+ The protected area of your colony (once the {% building_link townhall %} has been placed) will be a square 4 chunks in radius, measured from the chunk where you placed your Town Hall block the first time (with the default [config](../../source/misc/configfile)).
 Therefore, plan carefully where you want to place your Town Hall.
 64 blocks (4 chunks x 4 chunks) in every direction from that chunk will be your protected Town area including mountains, hills, lakes, oceans, caves, world generated structures, etc. from bedrock to sky limit.

 **Hint:** The most important tool you will need for the entire mod is the build tool (check our [build tool](../items/buildtool) page).
 Obtain one from the Supply Ship/Camp or craft another so you can place all the huts (including the Town Hall) in the perfect spot.